Jmef19/u-tad-webII-final/README.md

   - Password recovery and reset flows.
     `POST` `http://localhost:4000/user/password/request` to ask for a password reset.
 It will return a token used for resetting the password
     `POST` `http://localhost:4000/user/password/recover` to reset the password
-  - `GET`Returns summarized data for the user.
+  - `GET` returns summarized data for the user.
     `http://localhost:4000/user/dashboard`

 ## Technology Stack